Panasonic Aircon Owner's Guide

 Heavy coil fouling

-Under 5 yearsAlmost always worth repairingFaults at this age are nearly always minor — sensor drift, drainage issues, or installation-related problems that are quick and cheap to fix
+| System ageUnder 5 years | General guidanceAlmost always worth repairing | Key factorFaults at this age are nearly always minor.
+Sensor drift, drainage issues, or installation-related problems that are quick and cheap to fix |

-5–8 yearsRepair is still the defaultFan motor and sensor replacements are common and affordable — only a major compressor fault changes the equation
+| System age5–8 years | General guidanceRepair is still the default | Key factorFan motor and sensor replacements are common and affordable, only a major compressor fault changes the equation |

-8–10 yearsDepends on the faultPCB or compressor failures start approaching replacement cost — get a proper diagnosis before committing either way
+| System age8–10 years | General guidanceDepends on the fault | Key factorPCB or compressor failures start approaching replacement cost.
+Get a proper diagnosis before committing either way |

-Over 10 yearsMajor faults favour replacementEfficiency has dropped, parts for older CS series may need longer sourcing, and a new unit pays for itself in energy savings
+| System ageOver 10 years | General guidanceMajor faults favour replacement | Key factorEfficiency has dropped, parts for older CS series may need longer sourcing, and a new unit pays for itself in energy savings |

 How Panasonic compares to Daikin

 Both are mid-range Japanese brands popular in HDB flats.
-Daikin has deeper parts availability and clearer error codes — codes display directly on the indoor unit with clear alphanumeric labels.
+Daikin has deeper parts availability and clearer error codes.
+Codes display directly on the indoor unit with clear alphanumeric labels.
 Panasonic is typically priced slightly lower and offers Nanoe air purification on higher-end models, which Daikin does not match directly.
-Reliability is similar across both brands — the choice often comes down to pricing and which series your installer stocks.
+Reliability is similar across both brands, the choice often comes down to pricing and which series your installer stocks.
 For owners comparing repair costs, parts and labour are in the same range, and neither brand is significantly cheaper to service than the other.

 Unit not cooling

 If the unit is not cooling, check the basics first: is the mode set to cool (not fan or dry)?
 Is the set temperature below the current room temperature?
 Is the filter visibly clogged?
-Panasonic recommends filter cleaning every two weeks in Singapore conditions — even Nanoe-equipped models.
+Panasonic recommends filter cleaning every two weeks in Singapore conditions, even Nanoe-equipped models.
 A dirty filter alone can reduce airflow enough to make the room feel warm even though the system is working normally.
-On Panasonic wall-mount units, the filter slides out from behind the front panel — rinse it under water, dry it, and reinsert.
+On Panasonic wall-mount units, the filter slides out from behind the front panel.
+Rinse it under water, dry it, and reinsert.

 All rooms down at once

 If all rooms lost cooling at the same time on a multi-split system, the outdoor unit is the likely cause.
-Check whether it is running — listen for the compressor and fan.
+Check whether it is running.
+Listen for the compressor and fan.
 If it is completely silent, the issue may be a tripped breaker, a failed capacitor, or an overcurrent protection trigger.
-Panasonic multi-split systems can show intermittent faults related to power supply fluctuations in certain HDB electrical configurations — if the unit trips repeatedly after restarting, the electrical supply needs checking before the aircon itself.
+Panasonic multi-split systems can show intermittent faults related to power supply fluctuations in certain HDB electrical configurations.
+If the unit trips repeatedly after restarting, the electrical supply needs checking before the aircon itself.

 Water leaking indoors

 For water leaks, check whether the drain hose outlet is blocked or submerged.
 In HDB flats with shared risers, other units' drainage can back up into yours.
 A blocked condensate line is the most common cause of indoor water leaks and is a standard servicing item, not a repair.
-If the leak recurs every few months, the root cause is likely a drainage path issue — incorrect tilt, a shared riser blockage, or an improperly routed drain line — that a one-time fix can resolve.
+If the leak recurs every few months, the root cause is likely a drainage path issue.
+Incorrect tilt, a shared riser blockage, or an improperly routed drain line.
+That a one-time fix can resolve.

 What to tell the technician

 Keep a record of the fault pattern: when it started, whether it is constant or intermittent, which rooms are affected, and any error codes or blinking light patterns showing on the unit.
 Panasonic units use both display codes and LED blinking patterns for fault indication, so note both.
 This saves time during diagnosis and helps the technician narrow down the cause before arriving.
-For ongoing maintenance, filter cleaning every two weeks, a general service every three to four months, and a chemical wash every twelve to eighteen months keeps most Panasonic systems running without incident.
+For ongoing maintenance, filter cleaning every two weeks, a general service every three to four months, and a chemical servicing every twelve to eighteen months keeps most Panasonic systems running without incident.